junwatu/sentiment-analysis-griddb/blog/README.md

 ### Few Shots

 Few shots are used to guide the model to understand the task.
-The few shots are as follows:
+The few shots used in this project are as follows:

 ```typescript
 const FEW_SHOTS = [